PETra: A Multilingual Corpus of Pragmatic Explicitation in Translation: Related Work

 Despite its centrality in translation studies, computational research on pragmatic explicitations remains limited.
 Early research emphasized discourse-level explicitations, such as the insertion of connectives or cohesive markers, as in the work of \citet{hoek2015role, lapshinova2017discovery,lapshinova2020coreference} or on general translationese patterns \citep{ teich2003cross,baroni2006new, volansky2015features, duttachowdhury-2020, chowdhury2021tracing}. \citet{kruger2020explicitation} investigated explicitation in machine-translated texts, though the focus was primarily on general explicitation phenomena rather than those arising from cultural or contextual asymmetries.
 Recent research has shown growing interest in integrating cultural and contextual knowledge into multilingual systems. \citet{han-etal-2023-bridging} introduce WIKIEXPL, a dataset of concise explicative additions extracted from Wikipedia across languages, and demonstrate their utility in improving downstream tasks such as multilingual question answering.
 Their work highlights the practical benefits of targeted explicitations, though it focuses on generation for specific domains rather than creating a broadly validated corpus of pragmatic explicitations. \citet{lou2023audience} similarly proposed semi-automatic techniques for extracting explanations from aligned multilingual data, while \citet{yao2023empowering} curated culturally specific corpora to enhance cultural grounding in machine translation.

 Automated detection of explicitations poses unique challenges: linguistic explicitations can often be identified via syntactic cues or cohesion markers, while pragmatic explicitations depend on world knowledge and cultural context.
 Furthermore, the rarity of pragmatic explicitations (often <1\% of tokens) makes annotation costly and sparse.
 Active learning has emerged as an effective strategy for handling such imbalances.
-Following recent advances in active learning for text classification \citep{wang-liu-2023-empirical, li2013active}, we adapt a multi-label active learning framework to the task of pragmatic explicitation detection, creating a multilingual, human-validated corpus that serves as the first systematic resource for studying pragmatic explicitation as a measurable and culturally motivated translation phenomenon.
+Following recent advances in active learning for text classification \citep{wang-liu-2023-empirical, li2013active}, we adapt a multi-label active learning framework to pragmatic explicitation detection.
+The resulting corpus is the first systematic resource for studying this phenomenon computationally.